armno/blog/content/post/vercel/index.md

 - api
 categories:
 - web development
+language: en
 ---

 <p class="lead">
-  I migrated an app from DigitalOcean server to Vercel (formerly Zeit Now).
-Here is what I've learned.
+  I migrated my app <a href="https://cmair.space"><strong>cmair.space</strong></a> from DigitalOcean server to Vercel (formerly Zeit Now).
+  This is a note on my experiences and what I have learned.
 </p>

 ## About the app